haraldfianbakken/AZ.Extensions.DynamicDeployment/README.md

 ## How evaluation is performed
 - $pwsh[] is checked for; if it's present - the expression will start the evaluation
 - Variables are injected into the string
-- if {} was present in the string - the expression inside the string is evaluated (after variable expansion)
+- if {} was present in the string - the expression inside the string is evaluated (after variable expansion) - hence allowing fairly complex functions to evaluate together with variable contents

 Because $pwsh[] has a special meaning - this means you can never have a value with this exact string if you are to use this module.
 Unless adding support for custom expression (which is there, but not exposed yet)